Taxes, spending and borrowing all higher as the new Labour government seeks to 'rebuild' the UK

 Reeves — Britain’s first female chancellor of the exchequer since the position was created 800 years ago — also said she is tweaking the government’s debt rules by accounting for assets as well as liabilities.
 The change will in effect free up billions more for investment in health, schools, transport and other big infrastructure projects, particularly in the transition to net zero.

 Part of the reason appears to be that big changes in tax and spend do not appear to be doing much to bolster the economy.
-The Office for Budget Responsibility, which provides the forecasts for the economy, said the economy will get a boost over the coming couple of years but that growth in subsequent years will be lower than previously thought.
+The Office for Budget Responsibility, which provides the forecasts for the government, said the economy will get a boost over the coming couple of years but that growth subsequently will be lower than previously thought.

-Thomas Pope, deputy chief economist at the Institute for Government think tank, said the budget marked a “really big shift” from the previous government’s priorities, with “increases in investment spending, bigger spending on public services, and faster increases in taxes.”
+Thomas Pope, deputy chief economist at the Institute for Government think tank, said the budget marked a “really big shift,” particularly on tax

 “The proceeds of that tax revenue is going to be spent on public services, on investments that Rachel Reeves will hope, in five years at least, means that people feel better off come the next election than they do right now," he said.